jcarlos-prieto/niliBOX/resources/REFERENCE.md

 ## Structure of a driver
 A driver is composed of 3 components:
-- Client: Provides the man user interface.
+- Client: Provides the main user interface.
 Communicates with the server
 - Server: Provides the backend functionality and controls the external devices.
 Communicates with the client
 - Config: User interface for the configuration of the module.
 Works in standalone.

-Each of these components are compiled into a resource file (.rcc) and then the 3 of them are again compiled into a single resource file.
+Each of these components are compiled into a resource file (.rcc) and then the 3 of them are compiled again into a single resource file.
 To be able to compile a resource, a file of name collection.qrc must be provided describing the contents of the resource.

 The directory structure of a driver (either standard or custom) is the following:
 <pre>
 DRIVER/
 ├──client/
+│  ├──languages/
+│  ├──themes/
-│  ├──DRIVER1/
+│  ├──collection.qrc
-│  ├──DRIVER2/
+│  ├──main.qml
 │  └──...
 ├──config/
+│  ├──languages/
+│  ├──themes/
-│  ├──LANGUAGE1/
+│  ├──collection.qrc
-│  ├──LANGUAGE2/
+│  ├──main.qml
 │  └──...
 ├──server/
-│  ├──THEME1/
+│  ├──main.js
-│  ├──THEME2/
+│  ├──collection.qrc
 │  └──...
 ├──collection.qrc
 └──...
 </pre>
+You can notice that both the client and the config resources contain subdirectories for languages and themes.
+These 2 subdirectories contain the specific customizetion of the user interafce for the driver.
+We will mention this in the section dedicated to languages and themes.

+But by now, let's focus on the main files needed to build a driver.